istgaips/invite/views/people.md

 Márcia Baptista graduated in Information Systems and Computer Engineering and is currently working as a research assistant in INESC-ID under the supervision of Prof. Pedro Santos.

-She is interested in game theory, social dilemmas, simulation and rational choice theory.
+She is interested in game theory, economics, social dilemmas, simulation and rational choice theory.

-## Alexandre Barata (IST)
+#### Alexandre Barata (IST)

 Alexandre Barata is currently finishing his MSC in Information Systems and Computer Engineering, having developed Almansur's <http://www.almansur.net>